Tips for oiling your tack

 So many options.
 Hydrophane WILL absolutely darken leather.

-- If you would like to really darken your tack, you can go with hydrophane, also available at most tack shops.
-This is very common for hunter/jumper saddles, which sometimes start out more orange in color.
-A few coats with hydrophane and you have a more natural and darker brown color.
+- If you want to really darken your tack, you can go with hydrophane, also available at most tack shops.
+This is very common for hunter/jumper saddles, which sometimes start more orange in color.
+A few coats with hydrophane give you a more natural and darker brown color.

 - Please avoid oiling any leather that covers your saddle’s flocking, as the wool or fiber can soak up the oil, creating a saddle that doesn’t fit and damaging the flocking.

-- Oiling can also be a good idea if you need to bring a dry, crusty, old, dusty, shriveled-up saddle or bridle back to life for decorative purposes.
-Dried-up and cracked leather is unsafe to use but can be restored enough to display.
+- Oiling can also be a good idea if you bring a dry, crusty, old, dusty, shriveled-up saddle or bridle back to life for decorative purposes.
+Dried-up and cracked leather is unsafe but can be restored enough to display.

 - I have found that by cleaning my tack after every use with a leather-safe soap and conditioner, I can avoid the necessity of oiling my leather tack.